PapaKamis/Haray/README.md

 # Haray
-Haray, Flask.
-Ecommerce
+Haray was created using Python, Flask framework.

 Recreation of graduation project (online auction).
 (First one was done in Visual Basic).
-Did not complete this one, however main functions are working and structure is complete.
+This is a work in progress, however main components and functions are up and running.

 Haray.docx contains all research and modeling.